AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 ### Soft Rules

 1. Respect freedom of expression.
 	- Arguments happen, don't hope for channel admins to break it up - just use your intelligence to help work it out (and some who are really good at working out arguments are admins in the first place).
-Respect is the only way against
+Mutual respect is the only effective mean to prevent personal attack.
 	- Call people whatever you like, as long as they are happy with that and it doesn't confuse the people involved.
 	- Not one can avoid disagreements over their opinions, resorting to verbal abuse can only harm your argument.
 	- Profanities are by no means banned, but do ponder if it helps with expressing your argument - and be aware that it *really fucking* annoys people if used excessively.